chorsley/stats/content/pages/about.md

 #About this website

-_**Demo**: This platform is a demo of version 2 of the CyberGreen metrics.
-As of now, the data and heat map simply illustrate the number (count) of infections and vulnerable devices.
-Our metrics are currently in development and undergoing review.
+_**Demo**: This platform is primarily intended to be a demo of Version 2 of CyberGreen platform functions.
+As of now, the site does not provide metrics of cyber health.
+The data and heat map simply illustrated the number (count) of infections and vulnerable devices, scored then ranked.
 Cybergreen metrics-based measurement and visualization will be finalized in December 2016._

 _**Feedback**: Your feedback is valuable to us.
 If you have any questions, comments or suggestions about this demo, please [let us know](https://www.cybergreen.net/contacti/)_